Make this gluten-free zucchini muffins recipe when you’re overwhelmed with too much zucchini in your garden.

 Tips for making easy zucchini muffins

-Tips for preparing the zucchini: There’s no need to peel the zucchini before shredding.
-Just wash and cut off the ends.
+Tips for preparing the zucchini: There’s no need to peel the fresh zucchini before shredding.
+Just wash and cut off the ends in this zucchini recipe.

-Also, don’t pat the zucchini dry or squeeze out the liquid.
+Also, don’t pat the zucchini dry with a paper towel or squeeze out the liquid.
 You want all that precious moisture.
 Otherwise, you’ll end up with dry muffins.

 Make prettier muffins: If you wish, you can top the muffins with a little sprinkle of decorative sugar before baking for added sparkle just like they do at the bakery.